Rural Homes

 Post-treatment, residual impact of approximately 3-5% typically remains as buyers factor in uncertainty about future problems.

-Properties with significant damp may only sell to cash buyers.
+Properties with serious damp may only sell to cash buyers.
 Research indicates 87% of buyers are put off by damp and 75% won’t make offers on damp-affected properties.
 Mortgage lenders often refuse to lend or apply retention pending treatment.

 VAT Considerations